iclr-blogposts/2024/_posts/2024-05-07-what-exactly-has-tabpfn-learned-to-do.md

 ## Introduction

-TabPFN \citep{hollmann2023tabpfn} is a deep learning model pretrained to perform in-context learning for tabular classification.
+TabPFN <d-cite key="hollmann2023tabpfn"></d-cite> (1) is a deep learning model pretrained to perform in-context learning for tabular classification.
 Since then, it has attracted attention both for its high predictive performance on small dataset benchmarks and for its unique meta-learning approach.
-This meta-learning approach, which builds upon earlier work on prior-data fitted networks (PFN) \citep{muller2022transformers}, requires only synthetically-generating data: structural causal models (SCMs) are randomly generated, then training datasets are sampled from each SCM.
+This meta-learning approach, which builds upon earlier work on prior-data fitted networks (PFN) <d-cite key="muller2022transformers"></d-cite> (2), requires only synthetically-generating data: structural causal models (SCMs) are randomly generated, then training datasets are sampled from each SCM.
-On fresh classification tasks, no training (i.e. weight updating) is needed; instead, training data is given as context to TabPFN, a Transformer \citep{vaswani2017attention} model with self-attention among training samples and cross-attention from test samples to training samples.
+On fresh classification tasks, no training (i.e. weight updating) is needed; instead, training data is given as context to TabPFN, a Transformer <d-cite key="vaswani2017attention"></d-cite> (3) model with self-attention among training samples and cross-attention from test samples to training samples.
-Subsequent works have reproduced its classification performance on other tabular benchmarks \citep{mcelfresh2023neural}, and analyzed its theoretical foundations \citep{nagler2023statistical}.
+Subsequent works have reproduced its classification performance on other tabular benchmarks <d-cite key="mcelfresh2023neural"></d-cite>, and analyzed its theoretical foundations <d-cite key="nagler2023statistical"></d-cite> (5).

 At the same time, TabPFN has received criticism from within the applied ML community, around concerns that its ``one large neural network is all you need'' approach is fundamentally flawed and that its performance on public benchmarks may be due to overfitting.
 TODO - include tweets.